English

 At Parish CE Primary we use pre-phonics activities followed by the Read, Write, Inc. programme (RWI) to get children off to a flying start with their reading and writing.
 RWI is a programme centred around letter sounds and phonics and is taught each morning by our RWI trained staff.

-From direct phonic teaching in KS1 (through Read, Write, Inc) to multi-sensory spelling approaches in KS2, our children are provided with a range of successful spelling strategies and therefore have the ability to apply them in their independent work.
+From direct phonic teaching in KS1 (through Read, Write, Inc) to Ready Steady Spell in KS2, our children are provided with a range of successful spelling strategies and therefore have the ability to apply them in their independent work.

-Our school-wide commitment to oracy is demonstrated by our involvement with the Voice 21 organisation.
-Our oracy approach includes giving children a place to talk, a reason to talk and support to talk.
+Our school-wide commitment to oracy is demonstrated by how we enable all students to access and benefit from a high-quality oracy eductaion.
+Our approach includes giving children a place to talk, a reason to talk and support to talk.
 A key component on this is our focus on vocabulary (including 'Vital Vocabulary' curriculum links and our 'Academic Keystone Words') which encourage children to be articulate speakers and good responsive listeners in a variety of situations.

 We also work hard to allow the children to develop a fluent, legible handwriting style and take care with presentation of their work – the standard of the children’s books has been noted by many external visitors and shared with schools across the North West!